Waukesha, Wisconsin

 Waukesha (/ˈwɔːkɪʃɔː/ WAW-ki-shaw) is a city in and the county seat of Waukesha County, Wisconsin, United States.
 The population was 71,158 at the 2020 census.
-Located along the Fox River adjacent to the Village of Waukesha, it is the eighth-most populous city in Wisconsin.
-Waukesha is part of the Milwaukee metropolitan area.
+Located along the Fox River adjacent to the Village of Waukesha, it is the seventh-most populous city in Wisconsin.
+Waukesha is also part of the Milwaukee metropolitan area.

 Etymology

 "Waukesha" is thought to be an Anglicization of the Ojibwe word Waagoshag, the plural of fox (waagosh), or the Potawatomi name Wau-tsha.
 Wau-tsha (sometimes written as Wauk-tsha or Wauke-tsha) was the leader of the local tribe at the time of the first European settlement of the area.
 This is confirmed by accounts of Increase A. Lapham, an early settler and historian of the region.
 According to Lapham, the Algonquian word for "fox" was pishtaka.
 Cutler also told visitors about Wau-tsha, who was described as "tall and athletic, proud in his bearing, dignified and friendly."